howljs/react-native-calendar-kit/apps/docs/docs/api/hooks/useCalendar.md

 - `calendarGridWidth` (number): Width of the calendar grid.
 - `columnWidth` (number): Width of each column.
 - `scrollByDay` (boolean): Whether to scroll by day.
+- `scrollByResource` (boolean): Whether to scroll by resource (always false for non-resources mode).
 - `initialOffset` (number): Initial scroll offset.
 - `isRTL` (boolean): Whether the calendar is in right-to-left mode.
 - `snapToInterval` (number | undefined): Interval for snapping while scrolling.